 Tikal is the ruins of an ancient city found in a rainforest in Guatemala, which was part of the Mayan civilization.

 23. Palenque – Mexico

 Dating back to 226 BC, Palenque (Bàak’) is one of the most famous “lost” Mayan cities in the world.
-The city is located on the banks of the Usumacinta River in the Mexican state of Chiapas, 130 km east of the port city of Ciudad del Carmen and 150 meters above sea level.
+The city’s location is on the banks of the Usumacinta River in the Mexican state of Chiapas.
+It’s 130 km east of the port city of Ciudad del Carmen and 150 meters above sea level.
 In fact, Palenque is smaller than the nearby cities of Tikal and Copán.
 This city is proud to be home to a number of architectural works and sculptures of the Maya civilization.
-To illustrate, the most famous structure in the city is the tomb of Pakal the Great (also known as K’inich Janaab’ Pakal).
+To illustrate, the most famous structure in the city is the tomb of Pakal the Great, which is also known as K’inich Janaab’ Pakal.
 The mausoleum was built in a simple style, lower than other Maya tombs.
 The two sides of the stairs going up to the tomb are very delicately carved.
 On either side are statues of gods, most of them are Quetzalcoatl.

 Recently, archaeologists have only discovered 10% of the settlement.
 The rest of Palenque so far remains an unsolved mystery.
 Indeed, much of the site is now covered with dense forest.
 In 1987, UNESCO recognized Palenque as a World Heritage Site.

 24. Caral – Peru